 Our geographic reach extends to all major cities in the country and into Africa.
 Our impressive branch infrastructure facilitates quick turnaround times for staff deployment, queries and management decisions.

 We facilitate practical rests (if required), complete medical examinations, obtain Visas and passports for selected candidates, complete the immigration formalities, assist with job and company orientation, and organise the candidates’ departure from the airport.

-The food manufacturing sector is pertinent to South Africa’s economic growth.
+The food manufacturing sector is pertinent to Nigeria’s economic growth.
 From immense international trade deals to local contracts, opportunities are abundant and success in this growing industry can be lucrative and rewarding.
 Even more so when you receive the correct guidance and support from an accredited Temporary Employment Services provider.
 We have many years of experience helping food manufacturing businesses find success in their varied and unique operations.
-From dairy to beer, bread to fish, our experience in South Africa’s wide range of manufacturing processes is broad and exhaustive.
+From dairy to beer, bread to fish, our experience in Nigeria’s wide range of manufacturing processes is broad and exhaustive.

 • Establishing industry demarcation